 Support for plugins

 Both versions of Writer are feature-packed analogs of Microsoft Word, packed with all the features you could possibly need for any text-based work.

 The two versions of Writer include wizards and templates for common document types, such as invoices and letters, and it’s easy to create your own templates for future use as well.
 The word processors also work together with the other office software in their respective suites – so you can use Base to create a bibliography, for example.

 Both word processors support all the most popular file formats, and can export documents to PDF without the need for additional software.
 If you’re looking for a word processor that can stand in for Microsoft Word, either of these two will be a perfect candidate.

-The ideal word processor for first drafts, with no distractions or fussy formatting
+The ideal word processor for first drafts, with no fussy formatting

-As the name implies, FocusWriter’s goal is to block out all distractions so you can give that all-important first draft your full attention.
-In normal use, all you see is a blank page – toolbars are only visible if you move your mouse pointer to the edge of the screen – but there’s a killer feature in Focused Text, which fades everything into the background except the paragraph or sentence youn’re currently writing.
+As the name implies, FocusWriter blocks out all distractions so you can give that all-important first draft your full attention.
+In normal use, all you see is a blank page – toolbars are only visible if you move your mouse pointer to the edge of the screen – but there’s a killer feature in Focused Text, which fades everything into the background except the current paragraph or sentence.

 FocusWriter also features alerts that are triggered at certain times, or when you’ve reached a predefined word count, so you don’t need to worry about watching a counter (as you would in Microsoft Word).
-This also makes FocusWriter a good tool to use in tandem with the Pomodoro Technique, which involves working hard for a period of time that’s long enough for you to work productively, but not so long that you become fatigued, then taking a timed break.
+This also makes FocusWriter a good tool to use in tandem with the Pomodoro Technique, which involves working hard for a period of time that’s long enough for you to work productively, but not so long that you become fatigued.

 It’s not suitable for editing, but for productivity, FocusWriter is hard to beat.